dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

 1. Name the class *StockTicker* and add it to the project.

-1. Replace the code in the *Stock.cs* file with this code:
+1. Replace the code in the *StockTicker.cs* file with this code:

     [!code-csharp[Main](tutorial-server-broadcast-with-signalr/samples/sample3.cs)]